sethunkw/https---github.com-VCCT-WEDE5020-2025-G1-ST10470447_WEDE_POE_PART1/README.md

 ## License

-This project is for educational purposes and is not intended for commercial use.
+This project is for eucational purposes and is not intendded for commercial use.
 All rights reserved.